Adoption Services (AS)

 This indicator trended up between late 2013 and early 2016, then decreased since March 2016.
 The upward trend is due to a strategic initiative in April of 2014 and 2015, and additional investments, to increase the number of CYIC that find permanency.
 Since then, the trend was relatively flat until the start of the COVID-19 pandemic at which time it dropped somewhat and has remained at that decreased level until now.

-The trend in adoption rate for Indigenous CYIC is somewhat lower than that of their Non-Indigenous counterparts and continued to slope downwards somewhat since 2016.
+The trend in adoption rate for Indigenous CYIC is lower than that of their Non-Indigenous counterparts.
 This, in part, is due to Indigenous children being more likely to have siblings, requiring common placement, as well as the importance of ensuring their cultural connectedness.
 An increased downward dip in the Indigenous adoption rate coincided with the start of the COVID-19 pandemic as it did for the Non-Indigenous CYIC.

 Eligible children by age group

-Despite making progress in finding homes for children and youth age 12 or older, the improvement in the indicator is mainly driven by the significant increase in adoptions for children under the age of 12, who represented more than 85% of all children adopted for the past three years.
+Despite making progress in finding homes for children and youth age 12 or older, the improvement in the indicator is mainly driven by the significant increase in adoptions for children under the age of 12, who represented almost 85% of all children adopted for the past three years.

 5.77 Time Taken for CYIC to go from Permanent Status to Adoption Placement